 Guest writers are more than welcome to provide information, suggestions, and inspiring stories that address our dependence on automobiles.
 Readers are invited to read, consider, and comment.
 As long as posts remain readable and on topic, and as long as comments remain respectful and rational—all are welcome.

-Please register as a subscriber to this site so I know you’re there; then if you want to be a contributor please send that request to firstname.lastname@example.org.
+If you want, you can register as a subscriber to this site so I know you’re there.